ahmerb/typescript-sequelize-article/article.md

 ![todo]

-The types Sequelize provide are well detailed, upto the most intricate settings in options objects.
+The types Sequelize provide are well detailed, up to the most intricate settings in options objects.

 ![todo]

 Type inference even works beautifully with enum types.

 ![todo]

+You may need to install extensions for your editor to get type inference and linting.
+VS Code has built-in Typescript support and IntelliSense.
+We also have the `tslint` extension installed.

 > TODO: a nice little conclusion about how it's worth investing time into boilerplate for long-term codebase scalability, free documentation, and type-safety.